 Step 5: Work your way down the heatbed exposing more of the adhesive slowly by simultaneously removing the 3M backing as you work down the length of the Staymag sheet.

-Step 6: If any of the magnet material is extended beyond the edges of your heatbed, you can trim off the excess with a fresh utility knife.
+Final Step: If any of the magnet material is extended beyond the edges of your heatbed, you can trim off the excess with a fresh utility knife.

 Cleaning and Care